-By connecting with your local birding community, young birders will be exposed to birding, photography, birding technology, migration, monitoring and bird data.
-You can bird quietly with other members, or, if you want to share what you see, we may feature some of your bird-related photos or projects on our website, ask you to guest blog, and more.
+By connecting with your local birding community, you will be exposed to birding, nature, digital photography, birding technology, mobile apps, bird migration patterns, bird monitoring, and data exploration.
+You can bird quietly with other members, or – if you want to share what you see – we may feature some of your bird-related photos or projects on our website, ask you to guest blog, and more.

 CLICK IMAGE to View The Rochester Young Birders Hall of Fame